 The Road Safety Community Grant Program supports the development and implementation of sustainable projects and one-off community activities that assist in promoting road safety across the state through the Road Trauma Trust Account (RTTA).

-If you're already familiar with the application process, feel free to hop straight over to the 'apply' widget in the right hand panel, and click either submit event or project application.
+If you're already familiar with the application process, feel free to hop straight over to the button below, and click either submit event or project application.

 If you're new to road safety grants - hello and welcome!
 Have a look at the grants snapshot below, what's involved in the application process, peruse the FAQs, and read through the grant guideline documents!
 Don't hesitate to get in touch if we can provide you with any assistance